-There are 6 major types (with widely varying severity) of Ehlers-Danlos syndrome involving different genes and causing slightly different changes.
-The result is abnormally fragile connective tissue, which causes problems in joints and bones and may weaken internal organs.
+There are 6 major types of Ehlers-Danlos syndrome and 7 less common types.
+They involve different genes and vary widely in severity.
+Although the types have slightly different symptoms, they all result in abnormally fragile connective tissue, which causes problems in joints and bones and may weaken internal organs.

-If a pregnant woman has Ehlers-Danlos syndrome, delivery may be premature Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
+If a pregnant woman has an Ehlers-Danlos syndrome, delivery may be premature Preterm Labor Labor that occurs before 37 weeks of pregnancy is considered preterm.
 Babies born prematurely can have serious health problems.
 The diagnosis of preterm labor is usually obvious.
 Measures such... read more .
-The mother's fragile tissues may make an episiotomy or cesarean delivery (C-section) difficult.
-If the fetus has Ehlers-Danlos syndrome, the amniotic sac may rupture early ( premature rupture of membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
+The mother's fragile tissues increase risk that her uterus may rupture during labor.
+Poor skin healing may make an episiotomy or cesarean delivery (C-section) problematic.
+If the fetus has an Ehlers-Danlos syndrome, the amniotic sac may rupture early (prelabor rupture of membranes Prelabor Rupture of the Membranes (PROM) Prelabor rupture of the membranes is the leaking of amniotic fluid from around the fetus at any time before labor starts.
 After the membranes rupture, labor often soon follows.
 If labor does... read more ).
-A mother or baby who has Ehlers-Danlos syndrome can bleed excessively before, during, and after delivery.
+A mother or baby who has an Ehlers-Danlos syndrome can bleed excessively before, during, and after delivery.

 A doctor's evaluation